1. Online Fraud | Client Background and Nature of the Allegation

 Realizing the potential criminal implications, the client immediately ceased all activity and voluntarily reported to the police.

-The early decision to self report became a critical mitigating factor when prosecutors later evaluated the client’s intent under D.C. fraud statutes.
+The early decision to self report became a critical mitigating factor when prosecutors later evaluated the client’s intent under D.C.
+Fraud statutes.

 2. Online Fraud | Penalties and Key Legal Issues